YamilaTimmer/metagenomics-ACFC/README.md

 - FAPROTAX.txt, which contains the database of all (metabolic) pathways
 - README.txt, contains some extra info on the tool

-You are now done downloading all necessary files for FAPROTAX, make sure to **not** change any of the file names

 #### Fastplong:
 Navigate to the tools directory: